gruener-campus-malchow/glowing-broccoli/README.md

 # glowing-broccoli

-…is the best ZeugnisNotenEingabeProgramm (ZNEP) in the world.
+…is the best ZeugnisNotenEinGabeProgramm (ZNEGP) in the world.